 On July 29, 1999, after receiving the necessary approvals from the New Jersey Racing Commission and the necessary consents from the holders of our 1997 senior notes, we completed our investment in Pennwood Racing, Inc., our New Jersey joint venture.
 Pennwood operates Freehold Raceway and Garden State Park.
 Summarized results of operations of the unconsolidated joint venture (commencing on July 30, 1999) for the period ended December 31, 1999 include \$28.0 million in revenue, \$23.0 million in operating expenses, \$5.0 million in EBITDA and net income of \$2.2 million.
-Our 50% share of the net income, was \$1.1 million.
+Our 50% share of the net income, or \$1.1 million, is recorded as other revenues on the income statement.